Sustainability Education in Secondary Schools

 Exploring Change and Support in 2026

-This webinar took place on Feb 11th, 2026 with NZAEE facilitators Becky McCormack and Lyn Rogers.
-This session was an introduction to our work with secondary teachers this year, with more sessions to follow across Terms 1 - 2 (these will be advertised in our Events section).
+This webinar took place on Feb 11th with NZAEE facilitators Becky McCormack and Lyn Rogers.
+This session was an introduction to our work with secondary teachers this year, including:

-Click on the link above to watch the recording and you can access the links from the chat and a summary of the discussion in the sections below.
+Watch the recording here and you can access related resources and links, along with a summary of the discussion in the sections below.

 Key Resources and Links